Back to Connecticut

 Plain English Breakdown

-This law requires local and regional school boards to post their curriculum online starting from July 1, 2026.
+This law requires local and regional school boards in Connecticut to post all approved curriculum, including objectives and scope and sequence, on their websites starting July 1, 2026.

 What This Bill Does

-• Requires each local or regional board of education to establish a committee that will recommend, develop, review, and approve all the curriculum for their schools.
+• Requires each local and regional board of education to establish a committee that recommends, develops, reviews, and approves the district's curriculum.

 Who It Names or Affects